 Legal online sportsbooks offer the most convenient way to bet on the NBA Finals.
-Top choices for online sports betting include DraftKings Sportsbook, FanDuel Sportsbook, FOX Bet, BetRivers, and PointsBet.
+Top choices for online sports betting include DraftKings Sportsbook, FanDuel Sportsbook, BetMGM, BetRivers, and PointsBet.

 Many other legal online sportsbooks operate in the US, but this list represents some of the most popular and reliable platforms where you can find NBA Championship betting.